gulopbr/ActualAdventureMode/README.md

 - [ ] Alternative starter spawn in custom overworld dungeon 🥊
 - [ ] Vast majority of game items purchasable through NPCs
 - [ ] Boss progression is more tightly coordinated.
-The guide will provide the order of challenges, and give you keys to unlock the dungeon of boss arenas and dungeons
+The guide will provide the order of challenges, and give you keys to unlock the dungeon of boss arenas and regular dungeons
 - [ ] New, state of the art, indestructible dungeons and boss arenas 🧱
 - [ ] Quests
   - [ ] Quest NPC will start smoking when he has quests available